-- reviews and makes recommendations to the Board for approval of corporate goals and annual performance objectives relevant to executive compensation; - reviews, together with the Company's independent directors, and makes recommendations to the Board for approval of compensation for the Chief Executive Officer and other executive officers; - evaluates officer and director compensation plans, policies and programs; - reviews and approves, together with the Company's independent directors, benefit plans; - · approves, together with the Company's independent directors, all grants of equity awards and administers the Company's incentive plans; - previews and discusses with management the Company's Compensation Discussion and Analysis and prepares a report on executive compensation to be included in the Company's Annual Report on Form 10-K and proxy statement; - determines stock ownership guidelines for the Chief Executive Officer and other executive officers and monitors compliance with such guidelines; - · annually evaluates the independence of any advisors retained by the Compensation Committee; and - reviews and recommends to the Board for approval the frequency with which the Company will conduct an advisory stockholder vote on executive compensation required by Section 14A of the Exchange Act.
+- reviews and makes recommendations to the Board for approval of corporate goals and annual performance objectives relevant to executive compensation; - reviews, together with the Company's independent directors, and makes recommendations to the Board for approval of compensation for the Chief Executive Officer and other members of the executive leadership team; - · evaluates officer compensation plans, policies and programs; - reviews and approves, together with the Company's independent directors, benefit plans; - approves, together with the Company's independent directors, all grants of equity awards and administers the Company's incentive plans; - reviews and discusses with management the Company's Compensation Discussion and Analysis and prepares a report on executive compensation to be included in the Company's Annual Report on Form 10-K and proxy statement; - determines stock ownership guidelines for the Chief Executive Officer and other officers at the Vice President level or higher and monitors compliance with such guidelines; - reviews the Company's incentive compensation arrangements to determine whether they encourage excessive risk-taking, reviews and discusses the relationship between risk management policies and practices and compensation, and evaluates compensation policies and practices that could mitigate any such risk; - · annually evaluates the independence of any advisors retained by the Compensation Committee; and - reviews and recommends to the Board for approval the frequency with which the Company will conduct an advisory stockholder vote on executive compensation required by Section 14A of the Exchange Act.

 The Chair of the Compensation Committee sets the agenda for meetings of the Compensation Committee.
 The meetings are attended by the Chief Executive Officer, the Chief Financial Officer, the Chief Administrative Officer and the General Counsel, if requested.
-The Compensation Committee meets at least annually with the Chief Executive Officer to discuss and review the performance criteria and compensation levels of key executives.
+The Compensation Committee meets at least annually with the Chief Executive Officer to discuss and review the performance criteria and compensation levels of members of the executive leadership team.
 At each meeting, the Compensation Committee has the opportunity to meet in executive session.
-The Chair of the Compensation Committee reports the Compensation Committee's recommendations regarding compensation of executive officers to the full Board.
-The Compensation Committee has the sole authority to retain, obtain the advice of and terminate any compensation consultants, independent legal counsel or other advisors to assist the Compensation Committee in its discharge of its duties and responsibilities, including the evaluation of director or executive officer compensation.
+The Chair of the Compensation Committee reports the Compensation Committee's recommendations regarding compensation of members of the executive leadership team to the full Board.
+The Compensation Committee has the sole authority to retain, obtain the advice of and terminate any compensation consultants, independent legal counsel or other advisors to assist the Compensation Committee in its discharge of its duties and responsibilities, including the evaluation of executive officer compensation.

 Compensation Committee Interlocks and Insider Participation.
-During fiscal year 2021, no member of the Compensation Committee was, and no member of the Compensation Committee currently is, an officer or employee of the Company.
-During fiscal year 2021, none of the Company's executive officers served as a director or member of the compensation committee of any other entity whose executive officers serve on the Board or the Compensation Committee.
-During fiscal year 2021, no member of the Compensation Committee had a relationship that must be described under the SEC rules relating to disclosure of related person transactions.
+During Transition Year Ended 2022, no member of the Compensation Committee was, and no member of the Compensation Committee currently is, an officer or employee of the Company.
+During Transition Year Ended 2022, none of the Company's executive officers served as a director or member of the compensation committee of any other entity whose executive officers serve on the Board or the Compensation Committee.
+During Transition Year Ended 2022, no member of the Compensation Committee had a relationship that must be described under the SEC rules relating to disclosure of related person transactions.

-Nominating and Corporate Governance Committee
+Environmental, Social, and Governance Committee

-The Nominating and Corporate Governance Committee met four times during fiscal year 2021.
-The Nominating and Corporate Governance Committee is currently comprised of Messrs.
+The ESG Committee met three times during Transition Year Ended 2022.
+The ESG Committee is currently comprised of Messrs.
 Brass, Manzo, Pucillo and Truelove.
-Mr. Manzo is the Chair of the Nominating and Corporate Governance Committee.
-The Board has determined that each member of the Nominating and Corporate Governance Committee is independent, as defined by the rules of the NYSE and in accordance with the Bristow Categorical Standards.
+Mr. Manzo is the Chair of the ESG Committee.
+The Board has determined that each member of the ESG Committee is independent, as defined by the rules of the NYSE and in accordance with the Bristow Categorical Standards.

 Committee Function.
-The Nominating and Corporate Governance Committee assists the Board with, among other things:
+The ESG Committee assists the Board with, among other things: